uksangyoo/uksangyoo.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student at Carnegie Mellon University in the Robotics Institute (RI) co-advised by [Jean Oh](https://www.ri.cmu.edu/ri-faculty/jean-hyaejin-oh/) and [Jeffrey Ichnowski](https://ichnow.ski/).
-As a member of RI's [BIG lab](https://cmubig.github.io/) and Momentum lab, my research focuses on **understanding and leveraging deformation in contact-rich robotic manipulation tasks**.
+As a member of RI's [BIG lab](https://cmubig.github.io/) and Momentum lab, my research focuses on understanding and leveraging deformation in contact-rich robotic manipulation tasks.

 My work spans two main areas: developing methods to utilize robot compliance for dexterous and delicate manipulation, and reasoning about continuous deformations of soft objects during contact-rich interactions.
 This research combines theoretical foundations in discrete differential geometry, machine learning, and soft body mechanics with practical applications in robotics.